 5. Get an Adrenaline Rush from the Top of Macau Tower

 Towering 338 meters (1,109 ft) above the ground, Macau Tower is one of the most recognizable landmarks on the peninsula.
 Its 360° observation deck offers the best views of Macau, even allowing you to see all the way to Hong Kong!
-You can purchase tickets at the gate but you can get a discount if you buy them in advance through Klook or KKday.
+You can purchase tickets at the gate but you can get a discount if you buy them in advance through Klook.

 If panoramic views aren’t enough for you, then you can get your adrenaline pumping with Macau Tower’s thrill-seeking attractions like Skywalk X, Skyjump, the Tower Climb, or the Tower Bungy Jump.
-You can arrange for these activities at the tower but you can get a discount if you book them in advance through Klook or KKday.
+You can arrange for these activities at the tower but you can get a discount if you book them in advance through Klook.

 6. Catch a Show